 A lot of homeschooling is Christian based and denies evolution.
 I do not admire “Classical Conversations”, which is a sort of homeschooling for profit with cultish overtones.
 But we are not doing any of that.
 Darwin and science are important to us.
 We go everywhere and teach all day and often at night too.
 The kids do very well at it, and it teaches them self realiance and self purpose, by which I mean being able to think on their own, use evidence and not rely on authority .
 My model in this is graduate school, which is too much for smaller kids, but elements of it are good for all ages .
 I use drawing alot, and regular math, to learn thinking processes.

 Home schooling is an adventure.
 We do Science Olympiad every year.
 So far we have done bird identification, made a musical instrument, human anatomy and insect ID, among other things.
 We go to the local art and science museums often.
 They take violin seriously and do gymnastics.
-We talk to them endlessly about everything, so there is little that they are kept from or uninformed about.
+We talk to them endlessly about everything, so there is little that they are kept from or uninformed about, including politics.
+We do not lie to them, as many parents do.
 We are making them ready for life and allowing them to live at the same time.
 They are never forced to sit in desks and be ignored by the teacher.
 In industrial education teachers are forced to have too many students in their classes.

 Cicadas, July 2016